Hi Jinx Family Area

 Perennial favourites at the Canmore Folk Music Festival, Calgary’s Green Fools are a tribe of stilt-walking clowns who stroll the site like the proverbial Pied Piper, trailing excited young fans wherever they go.
 From their graceful depictions of birds and faeries to their unexpected ambushes with hidden water pistols, the Green Fools will charm you, surprise you, and delight you with their antics.
 Bringing smiles to kids and adults alike since 1991.

-Michelle & Peter have been clowning around for 10 years.
-They are back at the festival conducting juggling workshops and generally clowning around in the Family Area.
+Local clowns, Professors Bouquin and Boffin (Michelle Preston and Peter Nichol), will again be conducting juggling workshops and generally clowning around in the Family Area.
 Join them and learn to amuse yourself while you improve your coordination and balance, all to the beat of some amazing music.

-Generously on loan from Canmore’s ArtsPlace, the Paint bike is the coolest new gadget in the Family Area this year.
+Generously on loan from Canmore Crusiers, the Paint Bike will be returning to the Family Area this year.
 Fun for all ages, one of you rides while the other creates!
-Not-to-be-missed at this year’s festival.
+Not-to-be-missed!

 Live Shows on the Family Stage